By Jean M. Heimann

-Alfred entered the Congregation of Holy Cross in 1870, taking the name of Brother Andre.
-He was given the humble job of doorkeeper at Notre Dame College in Montreal, with additional duties as sacristan, laundry worker and messenger.
+Alfred entered the Congregation of Holy Cross in 1870, taking the name of Brother André.
+He was given the simple job of doorkeeper at Notre Dame College in Montreal, with additional duties as sacristan, laundry worker and messenger.
 Andre had a lifelong devotion to St. Joseph and spent much time in prayer.
 On his windowsill, facing Mount Royal, was a small statue of Saint Joseph, to whom Andre was especially devoted.
-"Some day," he believed, "Saint Joseph will be honored on Mount Royal."
+"Someday," he believed, "Saint Joseph will be honored on Mount Royal."

 Brother André died as he had lived, suffering heroically and praying fervently.
 During his final agony, Andre resigned himself to God's will, uttering the following words: “My God how I suffer. . .
 Heaven is so beautiful that it is worth all the trouble with which one prepares for it.. . .
 How good God is. . .
 How beautiful. . .
 How powerful. . .
 Mary, Sweet mother, mother of my sweet Savior, be merciful to me and help me . . .
 Saint Joseph. . . ”